Posted by Early Growth

 - When it comes to startup banks, choose an institution that is used to working with early-stage technology businesses.
 It’ll have experience offering creative and flexible lending solutions and can be a source of useful referrals when you’re ready to raise.

-things like developing technology, building key partnerships, and selling stuff.
+Outsourcing HR and accounting is of big benefit because it allows startups to focus on their core competencies: things like developing technology, building key partnerships, and selling stuff.

 - You’ll want to outsource HR initially.
 Make sure that whatever solution you choose covers payroll taxes, employee benefits, and workers’ compensation.